tangsu08/SQL_Warby_Parker_Usage_Funnels/questions_and_answers.md

 ##### Result:
 <img src=images/sql_solutions/11.style_purchasechoice.png width="290" height="80">

-Surprisingly, all users who answered "I'm not sure.
-Let's skip it." for the first question on the survey that asks what they are looking for, did not end up making any purchase from Warby Parker.
+Users who were unsure from the getgo on what style of glasses they were looking for, did not end up making any purchase from Warby Parker.

-#### Fit - then, taking a look at those who selected that they weren't sure on what their _fit_ is:
+#### Fit - then, taking a look at those who selected that they weren't sure on what their _fit_ was:
 ![alt text](/images/sql_script/14b.fit_to_purchasechoice.png)

 ##### Result:
 <img src=images/sql_solutions/12.fit_purchasechoie.png width="290" height="80">

-For those who selected that they were unsure of their fit, there was a pretty even split between those who made a purchase (45) and those who did not make a purchase (44).
+If users selected that they were unsure of their fit, they were less likely to make a purchase compared to those who selected a fit response.